What Steps Does An Injured Worker Need to Take to Apply For Benefits Under IL Work Comp Act?

 In order to obtain Illinois workers' compensation benefits, you need to tell your employer about the circumstances of the accident.
 However, you should also seek the assistance of a qualified attorney and avoid making any signed statements in the meantime.
 Both of these moves will protect your right to future recovery.

-What Happens After You File A Claim With The Iwcc?
+What Happens After You File a Workers Comp Claim With the IWCC?

 If you've gotten this far, then you've covered the basics of what you have to do in order to apply for a workers' compensation claim.
 Getting it right matters!
 You could be missing work and the wages that come with it, you might accrue medical bills or prescription costs, and you might endure long-term pain, suffering, and disability.

-Plus, Rosenfeld Workers’ Compensation attorneys will provide a free case evaluation, with no obligation – simply complete the contact form or call us at 888-424-5757
+Plus, Rosenfeld Illinois workers' compensation attorneys will provide a free case evaluation, with no obligation – simply complete the contact form or call us at 888-424-5757

 For additional information see the following pages: